Jakinisme/valentine-game/README.md

 2. Add the following files to your `assets` folder:
    - `cat.jpg` - A cute cat image that displays when "Yes" is clicked
    - `yay.mp3` - A celebratory sound that plays when "Yes" is clicked
+   - `song.mp3` - A song that will be played while entering
 3. Open `index.html` in your web browser to start the game

 ## How to Play